 The lineup of the tribute compilation struck listeners in 1981 as just as courageous as it does now (believe me), featuring contributions from: Debbie Harry, Bill Frisell, Jaki Byard, Henry Threadgill, Carla Bley, Steve Lacy, and fresh-to-New-York-City Wynton and Branford Marsalis, to name a few.
 Willner was only 24.

-Shortly after recording Amarcord Nino Rota, Willner was hired as music supervisor for NBC’s sketch comedy show, Saturday Night Live, a role that he continues to play to this day.
-And it is at this point that one can really begin to see the symbiosis of overlapping New York worlds: “uptown” and “downtown.”
+Shortly after recording Amarcord Nino Rota, Willner was hired as music supervisor for NBC’s sketch comedy show, Saturday Night Live, a role that he continued to play almost up until the end of his life.
+It was at this point that one could really begin to see the symbiosis of overlapping New York worlds: “uptown” and “downtown.”

 Take Willner’s short-lived but impactful late night TV show, Sunday Night (a.k.a., Michelob Presents Night Music), possibly the most eclectic, consistently televised musical coming-together in history.
 Hosted by saxophonist David Sanborn and Jools Holland of the British new wave band Squeeze, it was on this platform that Willner managed to bring Lou Reed and John Cale back together for long enough to sing a few love/hate songs about Andy Warhol.
 He had Conway Twitty share the bill (and stage) with The Residents, and Kronos Quartet, among tons of other wacky pairings.
 And he notably provided a hall pass to Sanborn to insert chill ’80s-esque saxophone solos into the music of almost every artist who took the stage, regardless of the impropriety.